 What is an M&A Deal Structure?

-An M&A deal structure is a binding agreement between parties in a merger or acquisition (M&A) outlining the rights and obligations of both parties.
+An M&A deal structure is a binding agreement between parties in a merger or acquisition (M&A) that outlines the rights and obligations of both parties.
 It states what each party of the merger or acquisition is entitled to and what each is obliged to do under the agreement.
 Simply put, a deal structure can be referred to as the terms and conditions of an M&A.

 Basics of an M&A Deal Structure